Ali Campbell: Career

-UB40 featuring Ali Campbell

 In August 2014, Campbell announced that he had reunited with former UB40 bandmates Astro and Mickey Virtue to record a new album, Silhouette.
 He said of his brother Duncan's singing, "I sat back for five years and watched my brother Duncan murdering my songs.
 We're saving the legacy".
 They initially toured under the name 'UB40 featuring Ali, Astro and Mickey', leading to legal action brought by the other UB40.
 Their first release was The Hits of UB40 Live in 2015.
 In 2016, their Unplugged album reached number 17 on the UK Albums Chart.
 A Real Labour of Love was released in March 2018, an album much in the vein of UB40's Labour of Love series.
 It reached number two on the UK Albums Chart, and entered the Billboard Reggae Albums chart at number one.
 Virtue departed the band in late 2018, following which the band has operated under the name 'UB40 featuring Ali Campbell and Astro'.
 In July 2021, vocalist Matt Hoy quit the band, while on 6 November 2021, the group's social media announced that Astro had died after a short illness.
 In 2022, the first single from the band's final album with Astro, "Sufferer" was released, which was joined in the countdown as shown on The Heritage Chart Show by Matt Hoy's solo single "We Are One", a fact which was picked up by presenter Mike Read on the programme broadcast on Talking Pictures TV on 10 April 2022.
-On 17 June 2022, UB40 featuring Ali Campbell and Astro will release the album Unprecedented via UMC, with Campbell fulfilling his UB40 tour dates in the run-up to the album's release, with the tour now billed as being 'in memory of Astro'.
+On 17 June 2022, UB40 featuring Ali Campbell and Astro released the album Unprecedented via UMC, with Campbell fulfilling his UB40 tour dates in the run-up to the album's release, with the tour now billed as being 'in memory of Astro'.

 Awards and nominations

-Whilst with UB40, Campbell received an Ivor Novello Award for International Achievement.
+UB40 received an Ivor Novello Award for International Achievement in 2003.

 At the 2007 Grammy Awards, UB40 were nominated for best reggae album of 2006.